- Completed two Space Shuttle missions, STS-122 in 2008 and STS-129 in 2009, to help build the International Space Station

 - Drafted to the NFL by the Detroit Lions

-- Served as co-chair of the White House’s Federal Coordination in STEM Education Task Force and as NASA Associate Administrator for Educaiton
+- Served as the co-chair of the White House's Federal Coordination in STEM Education Task Force, developing the nation's 5 year plan for STEM education

 Former Astronaut; Judge, ABC's "BattleBots"

 Leland Melvin is an engineer, educator, and former NASA astronaut and NFL wide receiver.
 He served on board the Space Shuttle Atlantis as a mission specialist on mission STS-122 (2008) and STS-129 (2009), helping to construct the International Space Station.